7 Must Read Books for Digital Nomads

 The core tenet of the Tao Te Ching is awareness – not of the world, but of ourselves and how we can live life at peace with ourself, others, and the changing world.

 Relevance to digital nomads: gain clarity around self-awareness.

 The Tao Te Ching by Lao Tzu

-As a former hedge funder, Ray Dalio’s accomplishments are nothing short of extraordinary to me- he founded Bridgewater Associates which has over 140B of assets under management.
+As a former hedge funder, Ray Dalio’s accomplishments are nothing short of extraordinary to me- he founded Bridgewater Associates which has over $140 billion of assets under management.

 Principles: Life and Work by Ray Dalio is one of my favorite books of all time.
 Nearly every page is filled with insights that serve as an operating system to decipher the patterns occurring within your life.
 The idea is to understand the cause-effect relationships that drive these patterns and to have a philosophical rationale to discern what is “true.”